algolia/instantsearch/docgen/src/getting-started.md

 The core of a search experience is to display results.
 By default, **instantsearch.js** will do a query at the start of the page and will retrieve the most relevant hits.

-To display results, we are gonna use the hits widget.
+To display results, we are the hits widget will be used.
 This widget will display all the results returned by Algolia, and it will update when there are new results.

 A key aspect of InstantSearch.js, is that you need to provide a container for each widget.
 This will tell instantsearch where to display the widget.
 Here, we need to define first the container of our results: